The Pembroke

 Now that we’ve answered “what is a month-to-month lease” is, you can decide if the flexibility is worth the trade-offs of higher prices and potential rent instability.
 If you’re already renting, you can speak to your current landlord about changing from a long-term to a short-term lease or take ApartmentList’s quiz to find the perfect rental for you.

-Yes, a month-to-month leases is typically more expensive than a 12-month rental agreement.
+Yes, a month-to-month lease is typically more expensive than a 12-month rental agreement.
 Some landlords that offer short-term leases also have a tiered rental system based on lease length, with the longest leases providing the most savings (and the shortest leases commanding the highest rental prices).

 Yes, one of the drawbacks of a month-to-month lease is that rental price can be subject to increase.
 In most cases, a landlord can raise your rent to reflect market rates with a 30-day notice if you are on a month-to-month lease.